Reference 06 — User data packing into the graph¶

 Per-message overhead is the same whether the payload is 1 byte or 1 MiB; the cost amortizes immediately past the smallest payloads.

-If the publisher’s source data is already a bool somewhere in memory (e.g., a struct field, a stack local with stable address), the TLV’s view can point directly to it instead of being copied:
+If the publisher’s source data is already a bool somewhere in memory (a struct field, a static with a stable address), the TLV’s view can point directly at it instead of being copied:

 struct dashboard_state {